andreas-eternach/rich-option-group/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-RichOptionGroup is written by <...>
+RichOptionGroup is written by Andreas Eternach

 # Developer Guide